The Blaschke conjecture and great circle fibrations of spheres

-evolves by multiplication by a phase factor $\exp\left(-2 \sqrt{-1} \theta\right)$ as we turn around the circle subgroup translates.
-We will see that it is a section of a complex vector bundle over the base manifold of the circle fibration (i.e. the manifold parameterizing the circles; for the Hopf fibration this base manifold is $\CP{n}$). }
+so that \( s(\theta) = s(0) e^{-2 \sqrt{-1} \theta} \) evolves by rotation.
+We will see that the Reznikov invariant is a section of a complex vector bundle over the base manifold of the circle fibration (i.e. the manifold parameterizing the circles).
+For the Hopf fibration, this base manifold is \(\CP{n}\).

-The restriction of structure group imposed by the equation $J_t=J_0$ requires $\Omega^p_{\bar{q}}$ to be semibasic as well, for $p,q=1,\dots,n$.
-Recall that the 1-forms $\omega^1,\omega^i$ form a basis for the semibasic 1-forms.
-The 1-forms $\Omega^p_0$ are semibasic, but (even together with their conjugates) they do not span the semibasic 1-forms---only the $\omega^{i}$ ($i=2,\dots,2n+1$) are multiples of them, while $\omega^1$ is not.
+The restriction of structure group imposed by the equation \(J_t=J_0\) requires \(\Omega^p_{\bar{q}}\) to be semibasic as well, for \(p,q=1,\dots,n\).
+Recall that the 1-forms \(\omega^1,\omega^i\) form a basis for the semibasic 1-forms.
+The 1-forms \(\Omega^p_0\) are semibasic, but (even together with their conjugates) they do not span the semibasic 1-forms---only the \(\omega^i\) (\(i=2,\dots,2n+1\)) are multiples of them, while \(\omega^1\) is not.

 Taking the exterior derivative of both sides of the equation \(\Omega^p_{\bar{0}} = s^p_q \Omega^q_0\),